Information Technology: Cybersecurity

 Duration

-The requirements for this Graduate Certificate may be achieved within one year of full-time study.
+The requirements for this post graduate diploma may be achieved within two years of full-time study.

 Admission Requirements